testing-cabal/testtools/doc/for-framework-folk.rst

 This method is called on result objects when a test skips.
 The ``testtools.TestResult`` class records skips in its ``skip_reasons`` instance dict.
-The can be reported on in much the same way as succesful tests.
+The can be reported on in much the same way as successful tests.

 TestResult.time